 Multiple lifestyle factors may be able to reduce severity of OSA symptoms.

-- Weight Loss: Research shows that for many people, losing weight can lead to an improvement in OSA symptoms.
-For this reason, medical professionals might recommend diet and exercise or even bariatric surgery to their obese patients with OSA.
+- Weight loss: Research shows that losing excess weight can lead to an improvement in OSA symptoms.
+For this reason, medical professionals might recommend diet and exercise for weight management.

-- Throat Exercises: Also called oropharyngeal exercises, these repeated movements of the tongue, soft palate, and throat have been demonstrated to reduce OSA symptom severity.
-In several studies using these exercises, participants see improvements in OSA symptoms after doing the exercises regularly for three months.
-Experts do not yet know why these exercises are effective.
+- Throat exercises: Also called oropharyngeal exercises, these repeated movements of the tongue, soft palate, and throat have been demonstrated to reduce OSA symptom severity.
+In several studies using these exercises, participants saw improvements in OSA symptoms after doing the exercises regularly for three months.

-- Changing Your Sleeping Position: Positional therapy can reduce OSA symptom severity in some people.
+- Changing sleep position: Positional therapy can reduce OSA symptom severity in some people.
 Back sleeping is associated with more severe symptoms for many people with OSA, so positional therapy generally involves trying to train a person to stop sleeping on their back.

-- Quitting Smoking: Smoking cigarettes increases a person’s risk of having OSA, so doctors often recommend that smokers with OSA quit smoking.
-However, more research is needed before we can be certain that quitting smoking helps reduce OSA symptoms.
+- Quitting smoking: Smoking cigarettes increases a person’s risk of having OSA, so doctors often recommend that smokers with OSA quit smoking.
+However, more research is needed to understand the relationship between smoking and OSA.

 How to Pick The Right Sleep Apnea Treatment For You

 Usually, a person’s sleep specialist determines which sleep apnea treatment is best for them based on their unique symptoms and health situation.
 Along with treatment of any underlying health conditions, a CPAP machine is usually the first treatment prescribed for sleep apnea.
-CPAP therapy is considered most efficacious and reliable in those who are able to demonstrate compliance and tolerate it.
-If a sleeper has trouble tolerating CPAP therapy, their sleep specialist may next prescribe a BiPAP, ASV, EPAP, or oral device as an alternative treatment.
+CPAP therapy is considered most effective and reliable in those who are able to adhere to treatment.
+If a sleeper has trouble tolerating CPAP therapy, their sleep specialist may next prescribe BiPAP, ASV, EPAP, or an oral device as an alternative treatment.
 Surgery is often only considered after non-invasive treatments have been tried.

-Many treatments for sleep apnea require ongoing use of the device.
-If you have sleep apnea, you may try making lifestyle changes, like losing weight or quitting smoking, alongside any therapy your doctor prescribes.
+Many treatments for sleep apnea require ongoing use of a device.
+If you have sleep apnea, you may try making lifestyle changes alongside any therapy your doctor prescribes.
 However, you should also continue to use treatments prescribed by your doctor or sleep specialist until directed otherwise.